cfoh/iot/running_qemu.md

 ## Chapter 2: XM1000 Mote Setup (optional)

-Due to the complicated security and permission setup in our lab PC, it is more complicated to run ContikiOS with a mote.
+Due to the complicated security and permission setup in our lab PCs, **it is more complicated to run ContikiOS with a mote**.
+We shall use **Virtual Machine Manager** `virt-manager` to control our virtual machine and capture USB devices for our guest OS.

 ### Step 1: Copy the image to the `/scratch` folder

+Unfortunately, `virt-manager` is unable to access your network drive.
+We need to copy the VM image from your network drive to the local drive.
-Use the following command to copy the VM image into the `/scratch` directory:
+Use the following command to copy the VM image into the `/scratch` directory which is a local drive:

 ```bash
 cp /vol/teaching/CSEE/EEEM048.qcow2 /scratch/